whdcumt/test-readme/README.md

 1. The software of MISC was implemented in Matlab and could be run on Windows systems without installing.
-MISC distributions for Windows can be found at https://github.com/whdcumt/MISC-Master.
-We recommend that users can download the latest release.
+MISC distributions for Windows can be found at https://github.com/GuyooGu/MISC-Master. we recommend that users can download the latest release.

 2. After downloading, please double-click on the file 'MISC.exe' to run the executable file：MISC.exe